Astha-sys/gsoc2026-daily-contributions/Day2_GitHub_Basics.md

-# Day 2 — Learning Git & GitHub Basics
+# Learning Git & GitHub Basics

 # What I Learned Today
 - The difference between **Git** (version control system) and **GitHub** (a platform for hosting code).